haesken/dftools/BUILD_DEVELOP.markdown

     ./build.sh

+This will:
-This will use pyinstaller to build the binaries, copy them and the `custom` directory to the `binaries/dwarf_fortress_auto` directory, and finally make a tar.gz containing the `dwarf_fortress_auto` folder.
+    - use pyinstaller to build the binaries,
+    - copy them and the `custom` directory to the `binaries/dwarf_fortress_auto` directory,
+    - make a tar.gz containing the `dwarf_fortress_auto` folder

 ## Building (Windows)